Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Introduction

 To overcome the previous shortcomings, we propose a \textit{closed-loop} approach to provide \textit{optimal} dynamic ancillary services based on \textit{local} power grid perception, which systematically ensures that open-loop grid code requirements and device-level limitations are reliably satisfied.
 To be specific, we translate the aforementioned time-domain grid-code capability curves into a rational parametric transfer function matrix $T_\mathrm{des}(s,\alpha)$ in the frequency domain, which defines a tractable desired response behavior to be realized by the converter (see \cref{fig:grid_setup}).
 The parameter vector $\alpha$ establishes a set of feasible response behaviors constrained by the grid-code and device-level limitations, out of which we aim to find the optimal behavior such that a stable and optimal closed-loop performance of the entire power system can be achieved.
-To do so, our approach is based on a so-called \textit{``perceive-and-optimize'' (P\&O)} strategy, which is composed of two main steps: We first use the converter-based reserve unit to identify a grid dynamic equivalent $G(s)$ at its interconnection terminals (\textit{``perceive''}).
+As the \textit{main contribution} of this paper, we introduce a so-called \textit{``perceive-and-optimize'' (P\&O)} strategy, which is composed of two main steps: We first use the converter-based reserve unit to identify a grid dynamic equivalent $G(s)$ at its interconnection terminals (\textit{``perceive''}).
 Second, we consider the closed-loop interconnection of the identified grid dynamic equivalent $G(s)$ and the converter (represented by the parametric transfer function matrix $T_\mathrm{des}(s,\alpha)$), where we optimize $\alpha$ to achieve an optimal and stable closed-loop performance of the entire power grid response, while ensuring grid-code and device-level requirements to be reliably satisfied (\textit{``optimize''}).